-There are multitudes of godly men and women down through the ages that have been called and chosen by God, and yet they stumbled and sinned along the way.
-The walk of a believer in Jesus many times is a hard and treacherous path of missteps and rabbit trails until they attain maturity in Jesus Christ.
+There are multitudes of godly men and women down through the ages that have been called and chosen by God, yet no one has not stumbled and sinned along the way.
+Likewise, a believer’s walk in Jesus is often a hard and treacherous path of missteps and rabbit trails until they attain maturity in Jesus Christ.

-This life is not easy and neither is the process of growing in the Spirit.
-Just as it takes time for corn to grow from a seed to a mature crop, it takes time and toil for the believer to grow in the Lord.
-They continue to grow through rain, wind, drought, and shine.
+This life is not easy, nor is the process of growing in the Spirit.
+Just as it takes time for corn to grow from a seed to a mature crop, it takes time, tests, trials, and toil for the believer to grow in the Lord.
+Yet, they continue to grow through the rain, wind, drought and shine.

-But on the other hand, I dare say, there are more who think they are saved, but they are merely religious, prideful, and nasty inside.
+But on the other hand, there are more who think they are saved from Hell but are merely religious, prideful, and nasty inside.
 With a Bible raised in one hand and deceptive ways in the other.
-They pretend to be good Christians but the Lord sees into the depths of their wicked heart.
-He sees the rotten core covered with a polished peel of self-righteousness.
+They pretend to be good Christians, but the Lord sees into the depths of every heart.
+He sees when there is a rotten core covered with a polished peel of self-righteousness.

-These men seek to show themselves right.
+These men seek to show themselves right among their congregations.
 They scoff at anyone who shows any promise and flattens those they deem unworthy.
-They refer to doctrines, authors, and theology, ideas made up by men instead of the Spirit of God’s Word.
-The goodness and righteous ways of the Lord.
+They refer to doctrines, authors, and theology, ideas made up by men instead of the Spirit of God’s Word: the goodness, mercy, and righteous ways of the Lord.

-They are very prevalent in the churches in these last days.
-They are not who you think they are, you may be surprised when they are revealed to be modern-day Pharisees and Sadducees.
-Beware of them and the leaven they spread to taint the flock.
+You may not realize it, but they are prevalent in the churches in these last days.
+Although they are not who you think they are, you may be surprised when they are revealed as modern-day Pharisees and Sadducees.
+Beware of them; God’s discernment is essential to weed them out.

 Jesus said, “Take heed and beware of the leaven of the Pharisees and the Sadducees.” “of the doctrine of the Pharisees and Sadducees.”
 Matthew 16:6,12